Equality Impact Assessment Training

-McKenzie provide modern, interactive and practical development events to impart the necessary technical knowledge, skills and confidence to effectively complete an Equality Impact Analysis or Impact Assessment.
+McKenzie provide modern, interactive and practical development events to impart the necessary technical knowledge, skills and confidence required to effectively complete an Equality Impact Analysis or Impact Assessment.

-We also provide technical guidance notes, resources, information and if required, template Equality Impact Assessment documentation developed to reflect the very latest approaches in this area.
+We also provide technical guidance notes, resources, tools information and if required, template Equality Impact Assessment documentation developed to reflect the very latest approaches in this area.